guttulapoojitha/Dashboard/README.md

   Data is fetched from `api/dashboard.json`.

-  Chart.js is used for MTTR history; and for all other elements I use plain HTML, CSS, and JS.
+  Chart.js is used for MTTR history; and for all other elements use plain HTML, CSS, and JS.